-- ☐ Global atmospheric wind profiles from ground to 120 km are important for validation of the output of global atmosphere models, and for study of the atmosphere dynamics, as wave information can be inferred from the wind measurements. - ☐ Temperature measurements are mainly for science-oriented purposes model validation and climate change monitoring.
+- □ Global atmospheric wind profiles from the ground to the thermosphere are important for weather forecast, for validation of global atmosphere models, and for studies of the complex space-atmosphere interactions and the atmosphere dynamics such as general circulation and various waves. - ☐ Temperature measurements are mainly for science-oriented purposes model validation and climate change monitoring.
 But wind/velocity measurements have much more applications in industry, environment, and defense business.
-For example, - (1) Wind turbine / wind farm - (2) Aircraft true airspeed, aircraft wake vortices - (3) Clear air turbulence, wind shear, gust fronts - (4) Air pollution monitoring - (5) Vibration of objects - (6) Laboratory, machine shop, production facility, wind tunnel etc.
+For example, - (1) Wind turbine / wind farm - (2) Aircraft true airspeed, aircraft wake vortices - (3) Clear air turbulence, wind shear, gust fronts - (4) Air pollution monitoring - (5) Vibration of objects - (6) Laboratory, machine shop, production facility, wind tunnel, etc.